-WMIC /locale:ms_409 OS WMIC OS LIST BRIEF WMIC OS GET csname, locale, bootdevice WMIC OS GET osarchitecture /value WMIC OS GET localdatetime WMIC /locale:ms_409 NTEVENT where LogFile='system' WMIC NTEVENT where "LogFile='system' and Type>'0'" WMIC SERVICE where (state=”running”) GET caption, name, state > services.tsv WMIC SERVICE where caption='TELNET' CALL STARTSERVICE WMIC PRINTER LIST STATUS WMIC PRINTER where PortName="LPT1:" GET PortName, Name, ShareName WMIC /INTERACTIVE:ON PRINTER where PortName="LPT1:" DELETE WMIC PROCESS where name='evil.exe' delete WMIC /output:"%computername%.txt" MEMORYCHIP where "memorytype=17" get Capacity WMIC /node:remote_computer PROCESS call create "netstat.exe -ano > C:\output.txt" WMIC /node:@workstns.txt /failfast:on PROCESS call create "\\server\share\installer.cmd" Interactive mode: C:> START "Windows Management" WMIC wmic:root\cli> /locale:ms_409 wmic:root\cli> OS get csname wmic:root\cli> quit
+WMIC OS WMIC OS LIST BRIEF WMIC OS GET csname, locale, bootdevice WMIC OS GET osarchitecture /value WMIC OS GET localdatetime WMIC NTEVENT where LogFile='system' WMIC NTEVENT where "LogFile='system' and Type>'0'" WMIC SERVICE where (state=”running”) GET caption, name, state > services.tsv WMIC SERVICE where caption='TELNET' CALL STARTSERVICE WMIC PRINTER LIST STATUS WMIC PRINTER where PortName="LPT1:" GET PortName, Name, ShareName WMIC /INTERACTIVE:ON PRINTER where PortName="LPT1:" DELETE WMIC PROCESS where name='evil.exe' delete WMIC /output:"%computername%.txt" MEMORYCHIP where "memorytype=17" get Capacity WMIC /node:remote_computer PROCESS call create "netstat.exe -ano > C:\output.txt" WMIC /node:@workstns.txt /failfast:on PROCESS call create "\\server\share\installer.cmd" Interactive mode: C:> WMIC wmic:root\cli> OS get csname wmic:root\cli> quit

-WMIC is available on XP Professional and Windows 2003 or later versions of Windows.
+WMIC is available on XP Professional and all later versions of Windows.

 To run WMIC requires administrator rights.

-The last element returned by WMIC is a single <CR> character (an empty line), when running WMIC in a FOR loop you may need to remove this, particularly if delayed expansion is involved.
+The last element returned by WMIC is a single <CR> character (an empty line), when running WMIC in a FOR loop you might need to remove this, particularly if delayed expansion is involved.

-When you type WMIC for the first time in Windows 2003 all the aliases are compiled.
+When you type WMIC for the first time all the aliases are compiled.
 The second, and subsequent times you run WMIC, it will start immediately.
-Under XP WMIC is slower to initialise, therefore to run several WMI queries it can be quicker to use interactive mode.

-Running WMIC within a batch file it may sometimes hang, possible workarounds for this:
+Running WMIC within a batch file it can sometimes hang, possible workarounds for this:

 START "" /W CMD /C WMIC options...